Your body’s energy source is fat.

 Count your heartbeats for 60 seconds (or for 30 seconds and mulitply the number of beats by two).
 The number you get is your heart rate.

-Wrist band monitors have become more popular in the past few years.
+Watches and fitness trackers have become more popular in the past few years.
 Many sports watches including Apple Watches and Fitbits also include wrist band monitors.
-One of my favorite watches is a Polar Ignite which can be paired with a heart rate chest monitor.
+One of my favorite watches is a Polar Vantage M which can be paired with a heart rate chest monitor.

-One advantage of using a writst monitor over traditional tracking is that your heart rate is continuously monitores and you don’t have to stop your activities to receive a reading.
+One advantage of using a writst monitor over traditional tracking is that your heart rate is continuously monitored and you don’t have to stop your activities to receive a reading.

 Wear a chest strap monitor